AmeerQatmosh/Bash-Script/README.md

 ![image](https://user-images.githubusercontent.com/68341128/223590527-9de016cd-7a34-4a93-bbc9-c253dad083b0.png)

-3. Add this line to the end of the file: **`0 0 * * * /bin/bash /path/to/cronjob.sh`** and make sure to give the right path for cronJob.sh file:
-* Make sure to replace /path/to/cronjob.sh with the actual path to your bash script.
+3. Add this line to the end of the file: **`0 0 * * * /bin/bash /path/to/cronjob.sh`** and make sure to give the right path for cronJob.sh file, In other words Make sure to replace /path/to/cronjob.sh with the actual path to your bash script:

 ![image](https://user-images.githubusercontent.com/68341128/223590196-bfcb3442-18d0-4fab-99a0-1e60aed54296.png)